celestinaodili/NumberClassificationAPI/README.md

 Value: Get it by running:

-``az webapp deployment list-publishing-profiles --name numberClassificationAPI-763 --resource-group webappRG --xml`` replace numberClassificationAPI-763 with your webapp name Copy and paste the entire XML output into GitHub.
+``az webapp deployment list-publishing-profiles --name numberClassificationAPI-763 --resource-group webappRG --xml`` Replace numberClassificationAPI-763 with your webapp name Copy and paste the entire XML output into GitHub.

 7. Add GitHub Actions Workflow